In addition to content, Pages and Posts include information about the posts or pages themselves.

-How To Use The Inline Editor Feature
+How To Use The WordPress Quick Edit Feature

-(WordPress Posts Menu – All Posts)
+(Posts Menu – All Posts)

 (’Quick Edit’ feature)

-(Post Settings – Quick Edit Screen)
+(Post Settings – Quick Edit)

-WordPress Post Settings – Quick Edit Screen
+Post Settings – Quick Edit Screen

-Date – Set the date and time of your post in this section.
-Note: Use this setting to schedule your post to be published at a future date.
-For more information about using this option to schedule posts, see this step-by-step tutorial: How To Schedule WP Posts
+Date – This field lets you edit the date and time of your post.
+Note: Use this section to schedule posts to publish at a later date.
+For more information about using this feature to schedule posts in WordPress, see this step-by-step tutorial: How To Schedule WP Blog Posts

-Password -OR- Private – This section lets you password-protect your Post or make it private (hidden from visitors).
-For more information about using this feature to protect content in posts, see this tutorial: How To Password-Protect Content In Pages And Posts
+Password -OR- Private – Use this feature to password-protect your post or to make it private (hidden from visitors).
+For more information about protecting content in WordPress, go here: WordPress Content Protection For Pages And Posts

 Status – Use the drop-down menu to edit your Post Status to ‘Published’, ‘Pending Review’, or ‘Draft’.

-(Table of Posts – Bulk editing posts)
+(Table of Posts – Bulk edit WordPress posts)

-(Remove items from Bulk Edit)
+(Remove specific items from Bulk Edit)